-The Case Manager provides assistance to clients who are economically disadvantaged, developmentally disabled, mentally and emotionally disturbed, alcohol and/or drug abusing, physically disabled and/or elderly.
+The Case Manager, Senior provides assistance to clients who are economically disadvantaged, developmentally disabled, mentally and emotionally disturbed, alcohol and/or drug abusing, physically disabled and/or elderly.
 Incumbents develop case plans to match individual client needs, preferences and eligibility status with a broad range of financial, medical, social, vocational and other services and resources.
-The Case Manager also participates in program planning and service development through committees, task forces and work groups.
+The Case Manager, Senior also coordinates and oversees a work unit and participates in program planning and service development through committees, task forces and work groups.